Written in 2018

 So it seems that Xenoblade Chronicles is the Xeno series to stay.
 But who knows, maybe there will be another installment of Xeno games on some other platform.
 If there are new games, I will add them in this little report!

-Monolith Soft seems to be heavily involved in creating the new "The Legend of Zelda" game, the successor to "Breath of the Wild", which is said to be developed on the Nintendo Switch console.
+Monolith Soft was heavily involved in creating the new "The Legend of Zelda" game, "Tears of the Kingdom", which was developed on the Nintendo Switch console.